gravcmspro/gravcmspro_pages/01.home/basic.md

 ---
-title: GravCMS Pro the best solution to design professional websites
+title: Grav CMS Pro the best solution to design professional websites
 menu: Home
 metadata:
-  description: GravCMS Pro is the best solution to design professional websites.
+  description: Grav CMS Pro is the best solution to design professional websites.
 It is built on top of Grav open source Content Management System and Materialize framework
-  author: GravCMS Pro
+  author: Grav CMS Pro

 dictionaries:
   - home